 Here are some simple but effective ways of helping to prevent dehydration during hot weather:

-How to recognise the symptoms of dehydration
+How to recognise dehydration

 There are some things that may show a person is dehydrated.
 If you spot any of the following, encourage the person to drink water immediately and seek medical help if you need.
 If the condition worsens or doesn’t improve, go straight to the hospital.